raudabaugh/va-gov-metrics/README.md

     > metrics@0.0.1 start
     > node index.js

-    Mean Time to First Commit based on Roster: 104.24 days Mean Time to First Commit based on GitHub Onboarding Issues: 32.30 days
+    Mean Time to First Commit based on Roster (days): 104.24 Mean Time to First Commit based on Roster (days) (vets-website only): 110.32 Mean Time to First Commit based on Roster (days) (vets-api only): 98.16 Mean Time to First Commit based on GitHub Onboarding Issues (days): 32.30 Mean Time to First Commit based on GitHub Onboarding Issues (days) (vets-website only): 35.45 Mean Time to First Commit based on GitHub Onboarding Issues (days) (vets-api only): 29.15

 ## Mean Time to First Commit